When is the next local government election? Who conducts the election?

 When will the City be open on election day to accept my vote?

-Election packages will be posted to electors in the metro area late September, approximately four weeks before election day.
+Election packages will be posted to electors in the North Ward in mid-February, approximately four weeks before election day.

-Your election package will include ballot papers for your ward, instructions on how to vote, a list of candidates and a declaration.
+Your election package will include ballot papers, instructions on how to vote, a list of candidates and a declaration.

 You may vote at home and post the completed ballot papers directly to the WAEC using the reply-paid envelope.

-If you are using the postal service, we recommend posting your completed ballot papers early in the week commencing Monday 16 October to ensure they are received in time.
+If you are using the postal service, we recommend posting your completed ballot papers by Friday 8 March 2024 to ensure they are received in time.

 The Civic Centre reception is open from 8.30am to 4.30pm on weekdays.